BrunoBernardino/PrivateReader-iOS/README.md

 ### Important TODOs:

+- Change DB from Core Data & Native Components to PouchDB and use https://github.com/calvinmetcalf/crypto-pouch.
+For Keychain saving use https://github.com/oblador/react-native-keychain
+- Allow setting PouchDB Server URL in Settings
+- Allow synchronizing with remote PouchDB

+### TODOs for a potential Launch:

 - Make sure duplicate URLs are impossible to add to saved and archive (with code to check on JS, if necessary)
-- Work on TODOs inside `ios/PrivateReader/RCTDataManager.m`

-### TODOs for a potential Launch:

 - Work on something for loadings
 - Make importing/exporting feeds/articles really work (`utils/data.js`)
 - Improve setup screen on `index.ios.js` (explain/show button for importing feeds - also explain long press to add to save for later)